frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: The approach taken by the Go framework._

-At the end of the day, there’s no single answer for optimal CSS file management.
+Ultimately, there’s no single answer for optimal CSS file management.
 The solution we choose benefits from being simple, but the approach depends on project complexity and our options to automate.
 And sometimes, as of recent years, our frameworks and tooling answer this for us.

 ## Output Control

-As the final step as per this basic treatise, it’s important to check what we’re ultimately shipping.
+As the final step as per this basic treatise, it’s important to check what we’re shipping.
 Did all our other optimization steps work?
 Have we missed anything?

 ### Reviews and Sanity Checks